sjdv1982/seamless/sphinx/source/new-project.md

 2. In Visual Studio Code, install the Live Share extension (Ctrl+Shift+X, type "Live Share").

 3. Click on the "Live Share" text at the bottom of the screen and start a Live Share session.

 4. At the top of the window, click on "Sign in with  GitHub".
 This will open a browser window, where you give permission.
 Follow the instructions.

 5. At the bottom, instead of the "Live Share" text, there will now be your GitHub name (it should still be there the next time you start Visual Studio Code).
 Click on it, then on "invite others", and paste the link in a message to the guests.

 6. Open a new terminal (`Ctrl-Shift-(backtick)` in Visual Studio Code).
-Type `seamless-jupyter`.
-Normally, this will print `The Jupyter Notebook is running at: http://localhost:8888/` But if port 8888 is already in use, it may be 8889 or a higher number instead.
+Type `seamless-jupyter-trusted`.
+Normally, this will print
+   `The Jupyter Notebook is running at: http://localhost:8888/` But if port 8888 is already in use, it may be 8889 or a higher number instead.

    If you are hosting on a remote machine, you must share this port, as well as the Seamless HTTP ports (see step 9).

 7. In the Jupyter window in the browser, go to `cwd` and start a new Python3 notebook.
 Rename it to PROJNAME.
 In the first cell, type:
     ```ipython
     %run -i init-project.py